Cynthiaevansusa/FlashcardHero/README.md

   * Find out some basic stats
   * See your performance for each set (later versions)
   * Find out where you need to focus on studying (later versions)

+5. "Settings" Tab
+  * Where you can set things